evanpurkhiser/CS-Karat-Sleuth/presentation/presentation.md

    * Make use of Ruby's bountiful Open Source libraries
  * Simple command line interface for usage
  * Possible implementation into a simple web interface

+## Karet Sleuth
+Anything implemented in Ruby must have a silly name